-Marine Engineering Salary and Salary Ranges in India
+Marine Engineering Salary Ranges in India

 Marine engineering describes the type of engineering work done on ships and rigs.
 Compared to other shore jobs, the pay is quite good.
 In order to become a marine engineer, you must graduate with a bachelors of technology from a college approved by the Directorate General of Shipping of the Government of India.